yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## How Do I Upgrade and How Can Tyk Help?

 We have step by step install guides for various architectures and installation types.

-Head [here]({{< ref "upgrading-tyk" >}}) to find them!
+Refer to [upgrading tyk]({{< ref "upgrading-tyk" >}}) for further details.

-And don't forgeth, our brilliant Customer Success Teams and Account Managers are here to assist you with any issues - pleases refer to your SLA on the specifics of how we can help!
+And don't forget, our brilliant Customer Success Teams and Account Managers are here to assist you with any issues - pleases refer to your SLA on the specifics of how we can help!

 ---